Artoriinae

 The Artoriinae are a subfamily of wolf spiders (family Lycosidae).
 The monophyly of the subfamily has been confirmed in a molecular phylogenetic study, although the relationships among the subfamilies was shown to be less certain.

+The core of diversity is in Australia and the rest of Oceania, while Africa, South America, and Southeast Asia each have a few described species.

 Characteristics

 Artoriinae are distinguished from all other Lycosidae by the presence of an apophysis at the base of the embolus (basoembolic) on the male palpal bulb.
 This apophysis can be thin and lamellar, as in some Diahogna and Tetralycosa, very strongly sclerotized, as in Artoria, or may have a finger-like protrusion, as in Anoteropsis.
 The function during copulation is not known.

 Taxonomy

 The subfamily Artoriinae was first proposed by Volker W. Framenau in 2007 on the basis of a morphological feature of the male palpal bulb.
 Framenau included eight genera.
 In 2009, it was suggested that two newly described genera from South America, Lobizon and Navira, belonged in the subfamily.
 A molecular phylogenetic study in 2019 confirmed the monophyly of the subfamily, and agreed that the South American genera belonged in it.

 As of January 2021, there are three African species of Artoria: A. amoena, A. lycosimorpha and A. maculipes.
 Two were originally described in the genus Artoriella by Carl Friedrich Roewer, who also moved A. lycosimorpha there.
 The genus Artoriella is now considered a junior synonym of Artoria.
 However, based on Roewer's descriptions, the African Artoria are more likely to belong to genus Pardosa or a related genus.
 Until a revision of these species is undertaken, these African species will technically reside in Artoria.